TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-3-vite-6-react-19.md

 tags: frontend infinisheet
 ---

 There are three big outstanding updates that have been hanging over me for a while.
 React 19, Vite 6 and Vitest 3.
 Vite and Vitest are at the heart of my development process.
-React is *the* dependency for my frontend packages.
-Understandably I'm nervous given [my experience]({% link _posts/2024-12-09-infinisheet-chore-updates.md %}) the last time I did a round of major updates.
+React is *the* dependency for my front-end packages.
+Understandably, I'm nervous given [my experience]({% link _posts/2024-12-09-infinisheet-chore-updates.md %}) the last time I did a round of major updates.

 # Vitest 3

-According to `npm ls vitest` there are no other dependencies on Vitest apart from Vitest addon packages.
+According to `npm ls vitest` there are no other dependencies on Vitest apart from Vitest add-on packages.
 Vitest 3 is the first version of Vitest that supports Vite 6.
 It also supports Vite 5, so it makes sense to update Vitest first.

 ```
 % npm install -D vitest@3 @vitest/ui@3 @vitest/coverage-istanbul@3 @vitest/coverage-v8@3